-Facilities Services’ Office of Sustainability works with stakeholders across campus in order to achieve a sustainable University of Chicago.
-Since its founding in November 2008, the Office of Sustainability has developed a multi-year Sustainability Plan supported by numerous policies, guidelines, and programs, many of which are already in place or in development.
+Facilities Services’ Environmental Research and Sustainability works with stakeholders across campus in order to achieve a sustainable University of Chicago.
+Since its founding in November 2008, the Environmental Research and Sustainability has developed a multi-year Sustainability Plan supported by numerous policies, guidelines, and programs, many of which are already in place or in development.

 Policies, Guidelines, and Programs in place or in development: